Cyclists pedal hope on cross-country trek - Farmville

 Rohit Naidu, 19, of Naperville, Illinois, is an active member majoring in computer engineering at Purdue University.

 “Our chapter (Omega) is just really big on this event.
 It’s a tradition that gets passed down,” he said of the decision to join.
 “So that’s why I’m here, to keep that tradition going.
-It just struck with me.
+It just stuck with me.
 I wanted to do something meaningful this summer, and this was a great way to do that.”

 He said he hasn’t had much experience working with the disabled, but feels it’s important.